 In addition, in an effort to expand the pool of abortion providers to include all clinicians with appropriate education, training and skill, we have shared the results with reproductive health advocates nationwide.

-As a result, Assembly Bill 154 (AB154) was introduced and passed in California in October 2013.
-AB154 removes barriers to abortion provision for NPs, CNMs, and PAs allowing them to maximize their existing skill set and provide more comprehensive and better coordinated reproductive health care for women throughout the State.
+As a result, Assembly Bill 154 (AB154) was introduced and passed in the California legislature in October 2013.
+AB154 removes barriers to abortion provision for NPs, CNMs, and PAs allowing them to be trained and able to provide first-trimester aspiration abortion care in California.
+NPs, CNMs, and PAs can now maximize their existing skill set and provide more comprehensive and better coordinated reproductive health care for women throughout the State.